 A year later he was attending his first World Karate Confederation Championships, where he would reach the last 16.
-Since then he has been a member of the Federation of Shotokan Karate England squad as well as the all-styles England squad.
+Since then he has been a member of the Federation of Shotokan Karate England squad and has competed with the all-styles England squad.

 Amazingly, his younger sister proved to be a perfect match donor and would save his life.
 But the transplant regimen was brutal.

-The following months were to be the toughest so far.
-James underwent further courses of intense chemotherapy followed by Total Body Irradiation – the strongest form of radiotherapy possible – causing permanent and irreparable damage to the lungs and other respiratory tissues.
+James underwent four months of his most intense chemotherapy yet, followed by several rounds of Total Body Irradiation – the strongest form of radiotherapy possible – causing permanent and irreparable damage to the lungs and other respiratory tissues.

 But James ignored medical advice and professional opinion, refusing to let the illness rob him of a sporting career in his physical prime.
 Determined to defy the odds for a second time and show the world what was possible, he began the long and arduous journey back to peak physical fitness and elite level competition.